- 3 Bedrooms

 Fripp Island Club Office:

-312 Tarpon, across from the tennis courts (there is a enormous sign out front that reads “Pick Up Guest Cards Here”) open 7 days a week.
+312 Tarpon, across from the tennis courts (there is a huge sign out front that reads “Pick Up Guest Cards Here”) open 7 days a week.

 Other things to note